platipodium/mossco-code/doc/reference_manual/src/recipes/r03_installing_prerequisites_by_hand.markdown

         wget ftp://ftp.unidata.ucar.edu/pub/netcdf/netcdf-fortran-4.4.4.tar.gz
         tar xzf netcdf-fortran-4.4.4.tar.gz

 Change to the HDF source directory.
-Add flags to enable the Fortran API to be built in your `configure` statement
+Add flags to enable the Fortran API to be build in your `configure` statement

         cd $WORK/hdf5-1.10.0-patch1
         ./configure --prefix=$PREFIX --enable-fortran --enable-fortran2003 --enable-parallel
         make -j8 && make check && make install

 > A user reported the additional need for `--enable-unsupported` when also using `--enable-cxx`.
-Errors have also been reported with `make check` s
+Errors have also been reported with `make check`.

 Then install the netcdf C library first